Visas

 What happens to my visa when I graduate?

 Your D-2 status ends when your program ends.
 You have two main options.
 First, apply for the D-10 job-seeker visa (구직 비자) to remain in Korea while looking for work.
-Apply before graduation or within 15 days after.
-As of the October 2025 reform, D-10 allows up to 3 years of stay, renewable in 1-year increments, and first-time D-2 to D-10 converters are exempt from the D-10 points system on their initial application (renewals require the standard points test).
+Apply before graduation or shortly after.
+As of the October 2025 reform, D-10 allows up to 3 years of stay, renewable in 1-year increments.
+Check the current eligibility and any points-system requirements for first-time D-2 to D-10 converters at HiKorea, as these details are adjusted periodically.
 Second, if you have a job offer, your employer can directly sponsor an E-7 work visa.
 See the [D-2 to E-7 Conversion guide](/guides/d2-to-e7-conversion) for details.

 What is the K-STAR visa track and who qualifies?

-The K-STAR track, announced by the Ministry of Justice in December 2025, is a fast-track residency pathway for STEM master's and doctoral graduates from 32 designated Korean universities including KAIST, GIST, UNIST, DGIST, SNU, Korea University, and Yonsei.
-Qualifying graduates can move through F-2-7 to F-5 permanent residency in approximately 3 years instead of the standard 5 to 6 years.
-The exact mechanics of the F-2-7S sub-designation and the qualifying conditions should be verified at HiKorea, as details are drawn from secondary sources and program specifics may evolve.
+The K-STAR track, designated by the Ministry of Justice on December 5, 2025, is a fast-track residency pathway for STEM master's and doctoral graduates from 32 designated Korean universities including KAIST, GIST, UNIST, DGIST, SNU, Korea University, and Yonsei.
+For an eligible graduate, the university president's recommendation alone grants the F-2 residency visa immediately, even without a confirmed job offer, and the holder can apply for F-5 permanent residency after 3 years of F-2 residence.
+The track is scheduled to take effect in February 2026.
+Confirm the exact qualifying conditions and application steps at HiKorea, as the program's operational details are still settling.

 Can my time on a D-2 visa count toward the F-2-7 long-term residency points system?